 It is neither possible to argue that the central issue here was a noise complaint.
 Protest messaging took as central the aunties’ mainland cultural identity and unfounded allegations of sex work.
 Protest signs read “Reclaim Tuen Mun,” echoing anti-mainlander verbiage used by Hong Kong nativist leader Edward Leung.

 Other protest signs focused on the aunties’ alleged “adult” content, and employed the image of chickens, the Cantonese slang for female sex workers.
 This ugly meeting of nativist politics and conservative moralism at the Tuen Mun protest is another powerful argument for the full decriminalization of sex work.
-If that were to happen, any hypothetical, clandestine “sex work in the park” wouldn’t even be an issue because it would be a safe, de-stigmatized, and regulated industry.
+If that were to happen, any hypothetical, clandestine “sex work in the park” wouldn’t even be an issue because it would be a safe, de-stigmatized industry.

 2. Nativism is intertwined with aspirations to nationalist liberal democracy